jharwell/jharwell.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Harwell is a post-doctal researcher specializing in multi-agent systems.
-His PhD thesis developed new theoretical tools for measuring, modeling, controlling, and (critically) predicting the behavior of bio-inspired multi-agent systems from small (≤ 5 agents) to large (≥ 10, 000 agents** scales, and targeted applications to foraging and construction tasks in dynamic, dangerous, and unknown environments.
+Dr. Harwell is a researcher specializing in multi-agent systems.
+His PhD thesis developed new theoretical tools for measuring, modeling, controlling, and (critically) predicting the behavior of bio-inspired multi-agent systems from small (≤ 5 agents) to large (≥ 10, 000 agents across scales, and targeted applications to foraging and construction tasks in dynamic, dangerous, and unknown environments.